 Financial instruments that potentially represent risk for the Group include deposits, debtors and credit balances denominated in foreign currency, creditors in foreign currency and deposits in foreign currency other than EUR.
 The Group's rental contracts are stipulated in EUR or on EUR basis thus mitigating any FX risk associated with non-EUR based revenues.
-In addition, the Group entered into forward transactions in amount of EUR 4,167,097 to cover part of revenues in HUF for the financial year of 2016.
+In 2016, the Group entered into forward transactions in amount of EUR 4,167,097 to cover part of revenues in HUF.
+As of 31 December 2017 the Group does not have any open forward transactions.